ddbj/www/_faq/en/how-to-fix-error-msg-cds-feature.md

 ---
 layout: indexed_content
-title: How to fix error message： "To use [translation] qualifier, [exception] qualifier is required in the [CDS] feature." ?
+title: 'How to fix error message: "To use [translation] qualifier, [exception] qualifier is required in the [CDS] feature." ?'
 category: faq
 db:
   - ddbj